-Welcome to the library guide for INTD 203: Social Foundations of American Education.
-This guide will provide you with resources to complete your High School Project and other Assignments.
+Welcome to the research guide for INTD 203: Social Foundations of American Education.
+This guide will provide you with resources to complete your history of a school project and other assignments.

 "Oral history refers both to a method of recording and preserving oral testimony and to the product of that process.
 It begins with an audio or video recording of a first person account made by an interviewer with an interviewee (also referred to as narrator), both of whom have the conscious intention of creating a permanent record to contribute to an understanding of the past.
 A verbal document, the oral history, results from this process and is preserved and made available in different forms to other users, researchers, and the public.
 A critical approach to the oral testimony and interpretations are necessary in the use of oral history" (Oral History Association, 2009).